vplauzon/vplauzon.github.io/_posts/2020/2/2020-06-03-ingesting-histocical-data-at-scale-with-kusto.md

 ## Summary

-We have looked at different aspects of large scale historical data ingestion in Kusto.
+We have looked at different aspects of large-scale historical data ingestion in Kusto.

 It is a balancing act and depending on the scenario we might favor different approach / tools.